wrdsb/igor-functions2/groups-memberships-actual-previous-refresh/README.md

-# Groups Memberships Previous Refresh
+# Groups Memberships Actual Previous Refresh
 Overwrites 'previous' file with 'now' file to prepare for the next calculation.